 Making your conference room technology-friendly adds the convenience of current presentation and communication tools.
 Video-conferencing can accommodate regional or even international clients, offering convenience and savings on costs and travel time.
 The same is true for regional meetings, for a company with multiple locations.
 IT-enhanced visual presentations in the conference room can increase effectiveness and express your company’s forward-thinking.

 The ability to easily draw an arrow or circle on a screen during a presentation can limit prep time and make your presentation more interactive.
-It’s amazing how much smoother things flow with the tap of finger rather than having to hold and click a mouse.
+It’s amazing how much smoother things flow with the tap of a finger rather than having to hold and click a mouse.

 Clear, sharp high-resolution image display has become the standard.
 Blurry just doesn’t cut it.
-Large, flat panel display screens and video walls offer improved visibility for images, reports and video conferencing.
+Large, flat-panel display screens and video walls offer improved visibility for images, reports, and video conferencing.